hazer-hazer/Jacy-Dev-Book/_docs/concept/why-affine-types.md

 }
 ```

-On the code generation stage we need to create a so called "destruction scope", where we will drop the values owned by scope we exit.
+At the code generation stage, we need to create a so-called "destruction scope", where we will drop the values owned by the scope we exit.
-The RC `r` and `r1` will be dropped when body of the function `foo` ends. `Rc` implements `Drop::drop` method which accepts `self` by move, thus you cannot `drop` the value twice.
+The RC `r` and `r1` will be dropped when the body of the function `foo` ends. `Rc` implements `Drop::drop` method which accepts `self` by-move, thus you cannot `drop` the value twice.

 ```jc
 func foo() {